dvsa/cvs-svc-trailer-registration/README.md

 # cvs-svc-trailer-registration

+## Introduction
+The trailer registration service to be consumed by DVLA to save trailer registration certificates.
+More details related to class diagrams and detailed description of the service and the database is [here](https://wiki.dvsacloud.uk/display/HVT/DVLA+Trailer+Registrations).
 ## Dependencies

 The project runs on node 10.x with typescript and serverless framework.
 For further details about project dependencies, please refer to the `package.json` file.
 [nvm](https://github.com/nvm-sh/nvm/blob/master/README.md) is used to managed node versions and configuration explicitly done per project using an `.npmrc` file.
+You may need to install dynamoDB as well using the following command:
+- `node_modules/.bin/sls dynamodb install`

 ## Running the project

 Once the dependencies are installed, you will be required to rename the `/config/env.example` file to `.env.local` as we use dotenv files for configuration for local local development for example.
 Further information about [variables](https://www.serverless.com/framework/docs/providers/aws/guide/variables/) and [environment variables](https://www.serverless.com/framework/docs/environment-variables/) with serverless.
 Please note that serverless framework is only used to develop locally and mock API Gateway.

-The application runs on port `:3001` by default when no stage is provided.
+The application runs on port `:3020` by default when no stage is provided.

 The service has local environmental variables (please see `env` placeholder file) set locally however should we wish to further extend the service, the environmental variables will need to be ported over to the CI/CD pipeline which currently uses the following environmental variables: `BRANCH` and `BUCKET`.